From looking at these statistics, it looks like the clothing industry is on the mend and is starting to gravitate towards its original state.

 - What are their current fashion trends? – Conduct some deep analysis and study what your target audience’s trends were over the last 10 to 20 years.
 This way, you’re able to develop a better understanding of what worked and didn’t work in your niche.

 - What materials are they wearing? – From this question, you’re able to determine what your primary material will be.
 Ask yourself, are they wearing denim, cotton, silk, fur, etc.

 After you’ve answered the below and finalized your decisions, you’re then ready to start developing some clothing concepts and select your first line.

-This next step can be daunting as it can really determine whether your start-up will be successful.
-However, if you’ve devoted enough time to answer the questions above, it’ll make this process a whole lot easier.
+This next step can be daunting as it can determine whether your start-up will be successful.
+However, if you’ve devoted enough time to answering the questions above, it’ll make this process a whole lot easier.

 After developing some design concepts, why not ask people for help?
 If you know people within the niche you’re trying to target, why not send them your ideas?
 This way, you’re able to “test” the audience before investing a penny into stock.

 Next, you’ll want to order your materials and start creating your ideas into physical products.
 After conducting the market research mentioned above, you should have a rough idea of what materials you’re going to need.